Start9Labs/docs/src/device-guides/linux/backups.md

 1. Identify or create a folder to store your server backups.

-    ```admonish tip
+    > [!TIP]

-    This folder can be located on an external drive connected to your Linux machine.
+    > This folder can be located on an external drive connected to your Linux machine.
-    ```

 1. Right click the folder and click "Properties".